 Many roundabouts in Ottawa will have Pedestrian Crossovers installed in 2016.
 Where the Pedestrian Crossover sign is installed, pedestrians have the right of way.

-At roundabouts and roads with center medians, marked pedestrian crossovers are treated as two stage crossings with the median or splitter island providing a pedestrian refuge.
+At roundabouts and roads with centre medians, marked pedestrian crossovers are treated as two stage crossings with the median or splitter island providing a pedestrian refuge.
 For vehicles passing through a Pedestrian Crossover at these locations the driver may proceed once the pedestrian has fully crossed their lane of traffic (i.e. curb to median).
 They do not have to wait for the pedestrian to cross the whole roadway.

 Pedestrian Crossovers are a type of traffic control, which are devices that regulate the movement of traffic.
 Other traffic control types include Stop signs, Yield signs and traffic control signals.
 All types of traffic controls have legal requirements for road users and are identified in the Ontario Highway Traffic Act.
 Where there is such a traffic control device, the term crosswalk refers to the painted markings on the road.
 It is typical for all controlled crossings to have a crosswalk.
 Forms of crosswalks are typically found at intersections, midblock locations, roundabouts and channelized right turns.
 In the first year of the Pedestrian Crossover pilot program the Crossovers and their associated crosswalks will be located at low speed, low-medium volume intersections, midblock and at most of the City’s single-lane roundabouts.